-- New Direct Deposit via Automated Clearing House (ACH) Notarized signature required in Section 6 Estimated delivery time is 2-3 business days after the installment is processed.
-If the banking information below is incomplete or not in good order, each installment will be sent as a check to your address on file via regular mail. - ☐ Checking account Include a copy of a preprinted voided check or you may attach a letter on financial institution letterhead, signed by a representative from the receiving institution, which includes your name, checking account number and ABA routing number.

-☐ Savings account Include a letter on financial institution letterhead, signed by a representative from the receiving institution, which includes your name, savings account number $% \left( 1\right) =\left( 1\right) \left( 1\right)$ and ABA routing number.
+- New Direct Deposit via Automated Clearing House (ACH) NOTARIZED SIGNATURE REQUIRED IN SECTION 6 Estimated delivery time is 2-3 business days after the installment is processed.
+If the banking information requested below is incomplete or not in good order, or this application is not signed in the presence of a notary.
+Each installment will be sent as a check to your address on file via regular mail. - Checking account Include a copy of a preprinted voided check or you may attach a letter on financial institution letterhead, signed by a representative from the receiving institution, which includes your name, checking account number and ABA routing number. - Savings account Include a letter on financial institution letterhead, signed by a representative from the receiving institution, which includes your name, savings account number and ABA routing number.